rollingsheeep/seam-carving2/README.md

 # Seam Carving Implementation

 This is a C++ implementation of the seam carving algorithm for content-aware image resizing, based on the paper "Seam Carving for Content-Aware Image Resizing" by Shai Avidan and Ariel Shamir.
-The implementation includes sequential, OpenMP, and CUDA versions for performance comparison.
+The implementation includes four versions: sequential, OpenMP, CUDA, and MPI for performance comparison.

 ## Features